East Lancashire Royal Engineers: Germany

 After the Rhine crossing, 21st Army Group fanned out over North Germany towards the River Elbe.
 On 28 March 617 Assault Sqn launched a skid Bailey bridge over the River Aa for Guards Armoured Division to pass through 3rd Division and continue XXX Corps' advance.
 Later it dropped fascines in a diversion that allowed British armour to make its way round two large craters, then dropped an SBG bridge near Huissen on 3 April, where the sappers also cleared a minefield and used their AVREs' Besa machine guns to support an infantry attack by 49th (WR) Division with First Canadian Army.
 16 Assault Sqn formed part of a 79th Armoured Division group under 22nd Dragoons supporting 185 Bde of 3rd Division, laying an SBG bridge across the Twente Canal and reaching Lingen by 6 April.
 By 10 April two troops were with 43rd (W) Division, clearing roadblocks and felled trees that impeded the advance.
 By 8 April it was operating with 49th (WR) Division.
 222 Assault Sqn was in Second Army Reserve, then supported 3rd Division in crossing the flooded approaches to Bremen, using their petards to flush defenders out of strongpoints, and skid Baileys to cross breaches in the causeways.
 16 Assault Sqn helped 43rd (W) and 52nd (L) Division into the city's outskirts.
 Most of Bremen was in British hands by 27 April.
 21st Army Group continued its advance until the German surrender at Lüneburg Heath on 4 May.

 It was intended to reorganise 42 Assault Rgt for service in the Far East, but this was cancelled after the Surrender of Japan, and 222 Aslt Sqn was disbanded at Garlstorf in Germany.

 66th Divisional Engineers

-The new 66th Division had a short life: it was disbanded on 22 June 1940 and its units dispersed.
+On the outbreak of the Second World War, the 66th Infantry Division was formed.
+This formation was only active until 22 June 1940, when it was disbanded.
 Most of the divisional RE became X Corps Troops RE (X CTRE) in Northern Command, while 257 Fd Co went to 59th (Staffordshire) Divisional Engineers and was replaced by 242 (Lowland) Fd Co from 52nd (Lowland) Division).
 257 (East Lancs) Fd Co continued to serve with 59th (Staffordshire) Divisional Engineers for the rest of the war, landing in Normandy in June 1944 and serving as GHQ troops for the remainder of the North West Europe Campaign.